israelGitV1/IsraelGitV1/README.md

 ## Intro

+Graduated in information technology management from Estacio.<br>
-Developer since 2023, working mainly in JavaScript projetcts, using
+Working mainly in JavaScript projetcts, using.<br>
+Passionate about mangá and technology, some of my hobbies are games, watching, reading.

 # Conecteo-se Comigo